Garrafao/TokenChange/README.md

 In the following examples I will only use the lemmatized corpus and lemmatized test sentences.
 It is worth trying non-lemmatized test sentences, since in my thesis BERT has achieved better results using non-lemmatized sentences.

-Note that if you want to create self-trained, count-based token vectors for non-lemmatized sentences, the corpora on which the type vectors are trained on, has to contain non-lemmatized sentences too!
+Note that if you want to create self-trained, count-based token vectors for non-lemmatized sentences, the corpora on which the type vectors are trained on, must contain non-lemmatized sentences too!

 The BERT model and the word2vec model can handle both, lemmatized and non-lemmatized test sentences, just by changing the parameter "lemma" to "token".